necolas/react-native-web/.github/CONTRIBUTING.md

 yarn compile --watch
 ```

-## Website and visual tests
+## Documentation and visual tests

 To run the interactive storybook:

 ```
-yarn website
+yarn docs
 ```

-When you're also making changes to the 'react-native-web' source files, run this command in another process:
+When you're also making changes to the 'react-native-web' source files, run this
+command in another process:

 ```
 yarn compile --watch